-STEVEN LIPPMAN – PRESIDENT, MARKETING & LEAD SURF INSTRUCTOR
+STEVEN LIPPMAN – DIRECTOR, BRAND & SURF THERAPY

 Steven was born in Los Angeles and, as a youth instantly fell in love with surfing and skateboarding.
 In the 1970’s, skateboarding was just beginning to emerge as a culture unto itself, and Steven was one of those who helped establish the style, moves, and music that is now indelibly associated with the scene.
 For years he traveled the world as a successful model and surf/skate competitor.
 It was during this time that he began taking photos, avidly documenting his friends and life on the road.